1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Comprehensive Medical History

-Dr. Chadha begins by discussing your personal and family history of colon polyps or cancer, lifestyle factors, diet, and any gastrointestinal symptoms.
+Dr. Chadha will begin with a discussion of personal or family history of colon polyps or colon cancer, lifestyle, diet and any gastrointestinal symptoms.

 2. Physical Examination